Agh42/gpt.sh/README.md

 Before using this script, ensure that you have the following requirements:

 - An OpenAI API key.
-You can obtain one from the OpenAI website.
+You can obtain one from the OpenAI website: [Get API key here](https://beta.openai.com/signup/)
 - The `curl` and `jq` command-line tools installed.
 You can install them using your package manager (e.g., `pacman`, `apt`, `brew`, `yum`).

 ## Usage